 2.2 Solution

-As mentioned above, the model requires coupling the solution in which the initial temperature, viscosity and pressure profile are given.
+As mentioned above, the model requires coupling the solution in which the initial temperature, viscosity and pressure profiles are given.
 At each time step, the pressure diffusion model is solved and the numerical value of the pressure gradient within the reservoir range is calculated.
 Subsequently, the convective velocity of the fluid is solved according to Darcy's law, and the convective velocity is respectively incorporated into the heat transfer equation and mass transfer equation for temperature and concentration calculation.
 Afterwards, the viscosity of crude oil is calculated from the temperature and gas concentration.
 At this point, the calculation for a time step is completed.
 In the initial stage of the next time step, the temperature profile and pressure profile of the reservoir are updated with the viscosity of the crude oil.
 The coupled calculation flowchart is shown in Figure 2.2.
 The Newton-Raphson method is then needed to solve the three governing equations due to their nonlinearity.

 Result and Discussion